snoke/symfony-oauth-server/README.md

   this will redirect the client to your login. after a successful login the user will be redirected to the clients redirect_uri with an ```AuthCode``` as query parameter

-- the client can now trade his auth code for an ```AccessToken``` by making a requeust to the access-token-uri
+- the client can now trade his auth code for an ```AccessToken``` by making a request to the access-token-uri

     ```https://www.yourserver.example/accessToken?client_id=123456&client_secret=12346&scopes=email&code=12346```